cassava/repoctl/README.md

 backup = false

 # backup_dir specifies which directory backups are stored in.
-# If a relative path is given, then
+# If a relative path is given, then it is relative to the repository.
 backup_dir = "backup/"

 # interactive specifies that repoctl should ask before doing anything